UKPLab/re3/README.md

 ```

 ### NLP Tasks
-Check the following scripts for the complete pipeline code: *inference_EIC_M.py*, *inference_EIC_AD.py*, *inference_RA*.py, *inference_RRE.py*, and *inference_DES*.py.
-These scripts handle tasks including edit intent classification (EIC, differentiating between modification pairs and additions + deletions), revision alignment (RA), review request extraction (RRE), and document edit summarization (DES).
-The arguments within < settings > and < /settings > can be customized.
-Also refer to the paper for more details
+Check the scripts in the "pipelines" directory for the complete workflows of the tasks: edit intent classification (EIC), which differentiates between modification pairs (M) and additions/deletions (AD); revision alignment (RA); review request extraction (RRE); and document edit summarization (DES).
+You can customize the arguments within '<settings>' and '</settings>'.
+Refer to the paper for more details.

 For example, proceed with data loading for the task 'edit_intent_classification_M':